Dre Campbell Farm

 Wasps (paper wasps, yellow jackets, European hornets, etc.) primarily feed on creepy crawlies that could be damaging to crops.

-Like bees, there will be plenty if there are flowering plants around.
+You will have plenty of wasps in the area if there are flowering plants around.

 9. Damsel Bugs